 Full commitment to all of the 11 days is required.
 Please do not submit an application if you are not able to commit to the full workshop.

-All rehearsals take place at St Faiths Centre, Red Post Hill, Dulwich, SE24 9JQ and all technical rehearsals and performances take place at the Prissian Theatre in Dulwich.
+All rehearsals take place at St Faiths Centre, Red Post Hill, Dulwich, SE24 9JQ and all technical rehearsals and performances take place at Mountview, Peckham.

 IF I AM SELECTED FOR THE SLYT COMPANY, HOW MUCH WILL IT COST?

-The cost of the 2-week workshop is £345 per student and this includes all costumes, props and an allocation of free tickets for the performances at the Prissian Theatre, Dulwich, SE22 8TE.
+The cost of the 2-week workshop is £370 per student and this includes all tuition, costumes, props and an allocation of free tickets for the performances of the show.